Gosti-Network/Gosti-Pages/index.md

 # Our Mission
-Our Mission with Spriggan is simple, to give creators complete artistic freedom by making censorship impossible.
+Our mission with Spriggan is simple, to give creators complete artistic freedom by making censorship impossible.
 Spriggan is created by creators, for creators.
 It is completely decentralized and open-source, allowing creators to publish and sell their work directly to their audience without any middlemen or payment processors.

 Our first target is the PC gaming market, and the multi-billion dollar goliath that is Steam, owned by Valve.